Art Making Classes

 Join Art Therapist Tiffany Caicco and Public Programming

 & Education Coordinator Evangeline Mann at the Art Gallery of Algoma for this celebration of art and wellness that focuses on the circle.
 This workshop, “Mindfulness in Art” will inspire you as you participate in a gentle movement session, reflect on artwork displayed throughout the gallery, and create your own piece.
 This session will give you the tools and techniques to blend both mindfulness and visual art in your own life to enhance calm, clarity and focus!
-Please join us Saturday March 1st, 2025 / 10AM-noon FREE for members $5plus HST for non members |
+Please join us Saturday March 1st, 2025 / 10AM-noon FREE for members $5 plus HST for non members |

 Walk & Talk Art!